 In the earlier article, Eat in Boudha- Tibetan and Sherpa Cuisine, I have listed some of the Sherpa and Tibetan foods and places to eat that you shouldn’t miss.
 Here are some more foods you may like to try.

-‘Aalu Roti‘ (in Nepali language) or ‘Riki Kur‘ (in Sherpa Language) is basically potato pancake and served with yak butter and chili sauce.
-Traditionally it is served with Somar which is made form fermented milk and has strong pungent flavor.
+‘Aalu Roti‘ (in the Nepali language) or ‘Riki Kur‘ (in Sherpa Language) is basically potato pancake and served with yak butter and chili sauce.
+Traditionally it is served with Somar which is made from fermented milk and has strong pungent flavor.
 It is a very simple yet satisfying dish.
 Sherpa people love Riki Kur.
 I have tried Riku Kur in the same restaurant, ‘Sherpa Kitchen’, where I had delicious thenthuk.
-You can also find it in ‘Boudha Sherpa Kitchen’ located in the open space in the eastern side of stupa (check the article for direction hint) but make sure you go early before 11 am.
+You can also find it in ‘Boudha Sherpa Kitchen’ located in the open space in the eastern side of the stupa (check the article for direction hint) but make sure you go early before 11 am.

 ‘Aalu Sipsip‘ is more of a Tibetan and Chinese cuisine.
 It is prepared from stir-frying finely sliced potato with garlic, spring onion, chilies and soy sauce.
-I have tried this in ‘Bod Thap Restaurant’, which is also located in the open space on eastern side of Stupa.
-It has very simple flavor but are really delicious, and has crunchy texture.
+I have tried this in ‘Bod Thap Restaurant’, which is also located in the open space on the eastern side of Stupa.
+It has very simple flavor but are really delicious, and has a crunchy texture.